-While you may not see the Museum of Modern Egyptian Art featured in many of our regular Egypt tour packages, we do however highly recommend this attraction for anyone who is interested in art, and particularly modern Egyptian art.
+While you may not see the Museum of Modern Egyptian Art featured in many of our Cairo tour packages or our more extensive Egypt tour packages, we do however highly recommend this attraction for anyone who is interested in art, and particularly modern Egyptian art.
 The museum houses numerous works done by some of the biggest names in the Egyptian art movement, along with a spectacular variety of works from lesser-known names, as well as works from up and coming artists.

 The Museum of Modern Egyptian Art provides visitors with a great opportunity to appreciate several styles of art, displayed in a venue which in itself is a lovely place to visit while you are in Cairo.